mdefenders/mevac/README.md

 ## Mastodon

 The script imports only posts, and own reply threads.
-Polls, boosts, starts replies to other users are ignored.
+Polls, boosts, stars, replies to other users are ignored.
 Posts and replies, started with @mentions may be missed.

 # Expected runtime